pieterbrandsen/Pansiep/docs/source/global/memory.rst

 Memory
 ########################################################################

-To use the memory as optimal as possible some parts need to be constructed:
+To use the memory as optimal as possible some features need to be constructed:

 - Optimization
 - Initialization